John-Mark01/PostgreSQL/Data Agrregation.md

 - they are used after grouping.
 - USED TO OPERATE OVEr ONE or MORE groups performing data analysis
 - they can be used on all groups we create
+- if we SELECT only a a agrregate function with a column, we don't need to group the query.

 <img width="1321" alt="image" src="https://github.com/user-attachments/assets/8270da78-33ed-4abf-8e6c-5b220fdb9879" />